Sustainable Stock Exchanges Initiative: SSE Global Dialogues

 The Sustainable Stock Exchanges Global Dialogues are held every two years as the SSE initiative's flagship event.
 They provide a unique, high-level platform to explore how the world's exchanges can work together with investors, regulators and companies to create more sustainable capital markets.
-They are designed to analyze, promote and foster communication on stock exchanges’ sustainability-related activities.
-They demonstrate the progress of stock exchanges, while highlighting challenges and opportunities ahead.
-Another core purpose is to facilitate the sharing of experiences that encourage exchanges and their regulators to enhance listing rules and/or regulatory initiatives to include the disclosure of sustainability strategies by listed companies.
+They are designed to analyze, promote and foster communication on stock exchanges' sustainability-related activities.
+They demonstrate the progress of stock exchanges while highlighting the challenges and opportunities ahead.
+Another core purpose is to facilitate the sharing of experiences that encourage exchanges and their regulators to enhance listing rules and regulatory initiatives to include the disclosure of sustainability strategies by listed companies.

 The 2014 Global Dialogue was held in Geneva, Switzerland, on 14 October 2014, at the United Nations Palais de Nations.
 The focus of this event was "Capital Markets for Sustainable Development."
-It featured over 30 high-level roundtable speakers, consisting of CEOs and Chairmen of Stock Exchanges, investors, companies and standard setters, as well as capital market regulators and policy makers.
+It featured over 30 high-level roundtable speakers, consisting of CEOs and Chairmen of Stock Exchanges, investors, companies and standard setters, as well as capital market regulators and policymakers.
 This event was held as part of the four-day UNCTAD biennial World Investment Forum from October 13 to 17.

 The 2012 Global Dialogue was held on 18 June 2012 in Rio de Janeiro, Brazil.
 It focused on the role of the world's stock exchanges in encouraging responsible, long-term investment and creating sustainable financial markets.
-The event took place in the days leading up to the United Nations Conference on Sustainable Development (Rio+20) as part of the UN Global Compact’s Corporate Sustainability Forum (CSF).
+The event took place in the days leading up to the United Nations Conference on Sustainable Development (Rio+20) as part of the UN Global Compact's Corporate Sustainability Forum (CSF).

 The 2010 Global Dialogue was held on 8 September 2010 in Xiamen, China.
 It took place against the backdrop of UNCTAD's World Investment Forum and the China International Fair for Investment and Trade (CIFIT) which brought together 1,500 leaders from various stakeholder groups including governments, businesses, international organizations, investment promotion agencies, civil society, and international investment experts and practitioners from across the world.

 The 2009 Global Dialogue was held on 2 November 2009.
 More than 100 top executives from around the world met at UN Headquarters in New York to explore how the world's exchanges can work together with investors, regulators, and companies to enhance corporate transparency, and ultimately performance, on environmental, social and corporate governance (ESG) issues and encourage responsible long-term approaches to investment.